hmrc/bank-account-verification-frontend/README.md

     sortCodeBankName: Option[String] = None
   )
 ```
+### Supporting a 'Check your answers flow'
+At the end of your journey, you may present information captured in a summary screen and allow the user to skip back to a specific section in order to amend their answers.
+You may want to configure this summary can show data gathered by your service as well as the data gathered by BAVFEFE.

+In order to allow the user to change the data gathered by BAVFEFE, you should handle the 'change' link by initiating a *new journey* with BAVFEFE and using the `prepopulatedData` block to provide the previous answers.
+You should also set the `continueUrl` to a landing page that then returns to the 'Check your answers' page at the end of the flow.

 ### Writing acceptance tests for a service that uses `BAVFE`

 We suggest that you mock out `BAVFE` in any acceptance tests that you write.
 This will speed up your tests and allow us to make changes to the GUI without affecting your tests.